WSPR TV User Guide

 (modulus, type_id)

-WSPR TV provides a wizard to create new extended telemetry specifications or to import existing ones from other formats.
+WSPR TV provides a wizard to create new custom telemetry specifications or to import existing ones from other formats.

 In this example, a single message is defined based on ET0 in slot 2.
 Two additional filters are applied: a temporal filter, which restricts the message to even tx_seq slots, and a custom selector, which checks that the first bit after the ET0 header is 1 (perhaps because the message format changes when the bit is 0).